We carry out a vegetation maintenance program in Alice Springs to keep our community and workers safe and the power connected.

 Clearance standards have been set to trim trees and vegetation as little as possible.
 It also aims to balance the risks vegetation causes to the power network while maintaining greenery, shade, cooling and privacy, where possible.

-However, this minimum requirement needs to be maintained for the full two year trimming cycle in urban areas and four year trimming cycle in rural areas.
+However, this minimum requirement needs to be maintained for the full 2 year trimming cycle in urban areas and 4 year trimming cycle in rural areas.
 This means the regrowth of each tree over the cycle must be considered when working out how much to trim.
 See the clearance zone diagram below.

 Powerline clearance is determined by voltage, conductor type and the distance between poles.